ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 Arduino SAMD for MKR1010<br>

 <p>This word clock program is suitable and tested for use with Arduino UNO, Nano, Nano Every, ATMEGA328, ATMEGA1284 chip, Arduino MKR 1010. <br>
-Other Arduino variant probably also work.<br>
+Other Arduino variants probably also work.<br>
 The HC05 or HM-10 Bluetooth module is used to read and write information or instructions to the clock. <br>
 With a rotary encoder time and several display modes can also be changed.<br>
 The DCF77 module can be attached to adjust the time to the second with German longwave time signal received by the module Arduino Uno, Nano with WS2812 or SK6812 LEDs: <br>